 For the fun factor, Biergarten in Germany celebrates Octoberfest every day with German folk songs and polkas, and Restaurant Marrakesh in Morocco features a live band and belly dancers; watch from the sidelines or join in the fun.

 Whatever your choice, remember, lunch at many Walt Disney World table service restaurants often feature similar menu items as dinner and is almost always a few dollars cheaper.
-At Epcot, only Le Cellier, Teppan Edo, and Tokyo Dining offer the same menu and prices for both lunch and dinner.
+At Epcot, only Le Cellier, Teppan Edo, and Shiki-Sai: Sushi Izakaya offer the same menu and prices for both lunch and dinner.

 Dinner with a Fireworks view

-For a great view of Epcot’s nighttime fireworks/laser show, Illuminations, while you dine, make 7:45 p.m. reservations at La Hacienda de San Angel or Rose & Crown, arrive a half-hour to 45 minutes early and request to wait for a window or terrace seat.
+For a great view of Epcot’s nighttime fireworks show while you dine, make 7:45 p.m. reservations at La Hacienda de San Angel or Rose & Crown, arrive a half-hour to 45 minutes early and request to wait for a window or terrace seat.
 There is no guarantee you will get one, but if you do, the view will go great with dessert.
 You never know when a little magic will happen.
 La Hacienda de San Angel is a bit more expensive than Rose and Crown, but has some prix fixe menu options for two.
-If that is a budget breaker, there is plenty of great spots to watch Illuminations around the lake without dining.
+If that is a budget breaker, there are plenty of great spots to watch the fireworks around the lake without dining.
 Grab some popcorn, a pretzel or ice cream while watching this amazing view.

 Snacks – Many of these are big enough for sharing, and guests enjoying eating their way around the world.